jspears/bobamo/Readme.md

 * Wizard Support - If the fields are grouped as described below you get a wizard interface.
 Nice if you like wizards.
 * Finders - Just add a static function with no arguments, or one with a display property to your  mongoose class and a new finder is created.
+* Image Upload/Download - Added the ability to add an image uploader downloader in 2 lines of code.